 The show-stopping concert came ahead of a gig at the same venue on Thursday before three in the US next month – one in New York and two in New Jersey.
 Tickets for both UK dates sold out within seven minutes last month.

-she is expecting her second child.
+Celebrity guests turning up to see the rockers in action included Peaches Geldof – who recently told HELLO! she is expecting her second child.
 She brought along her husband Thomas Cohen, and Peaches' little sister Pixie was also in attendance.
 Noel Gallagher and his wife Sara were also spotted at the gig, as was comedian Noel Fielding.